protocolguild/documentation/docs/3-roles-expectations.md

 ##### Qualifications

-All members are qualified to participate as curators: members who maintain the list and weights of eligible members.
+All members are qualified and expected to participate as curators: members who maintain the list and weights of eligible members.

 ##### Expectations